dottjt/reddit_response/README.md

 - Look into incorporating whether they've been sent the website or not into ReplyUserPanel, so you can have more information from them and what information they require. (might be too much information for no palatable reason)
 - in the above/below message, it would be nice to know if the message has been sent inboxMessage (I don't think it's possible to know until after?
 Well, it's possible but not a massive deal for now)
 - Whether a message was sent automatically by the bot or not.
+- fix message being sent multiple times because of the eventListener being sent multiple times.
-- fix up the inferno renders at the top, they're a bit of a mess, ya'll.
+- fix up the inferno renders at the top, they're a bit of a mess, ya'll. / not a huge deal.
 - Track original post as part of the message.
 - Also, save the date (user chatted)
 - If done, remove everything so it takes up less space. (unsure about this one, because they still might be asking a question)